Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Simulation Results

-The training data set is generated using the channel models introduced in Sec.~\ref{sec:channel} in the simulated environment.
-In particular, for each data sample, we first construct a channel impulse response by generating several propagation paths with delay that is randomly selected between zero and guard interval duration and then run a point-to-point communication simulation by transmitting a data frame.
-Then, we save the transmitted data symbols, channel parameters and the received blocks, and build the training dataset.
-In addition, the AWGN and the phase noise contributions are further considered to reinforce the robustness of the NN method to these effects.
+The training dataset is generated by using the channel models introduced in Sec.~\ref{sec:channel}in the simulated environment.
+In particular, we first set system parameters, including waveform parameters given in Table~\ref{tab:parameters} and maximum values of channel parameters.
+Next, for each data sample, one transmit frame with random data is generated according to the proposed waveform scheme in Sec.~\ref{sec:waveform}.
+Then, we construct a channel impulse response by generating several propagation paths with delays that are randomly selected between zero and guard interval duration.
+Moreover, the speed is randomly distributed within the range of [-100, 100] km/h.
+In this case, a point-to-point communication simulation can be conducted by calculating the channel output.
+Meanwhile, the AWGN and the phase noise are considered to evaluate the robustness of the proposed DL methods to these effects.
+Finally, we can obtain the received signals and regard them as the input features of dataset.
+The transmitted data symbols and the channel parameters can be viewed as the labels of dataset.
+The SNR value of training dataset is fixed as 25 dB.
+In addition, the size of training dataset is 50k, while the size of test dataset is 5k.
+All the DL-based solutions are implemented in Python and datasets are generated in the Matlab environment.
+The software and hardware settings of the experiments are provided in Table~\ref{tab:software}.